Inheritance Tax Excepted Estate: What You Need to Know

 Nil Rate BandUp to £325,000 per person (£650,000 for married couples)Reduces taxable estate value

-Residence Nil Rate BandAdditional allowance when leaving a residence to direct descendantsCan increase the tax-free allowance
+Residence Nil Rate BandAdditional allowance when leaving a residence to direct descendantsCan increase the outside the scope of IHT allowance

 Charitable DonationsDonations to registered charitiesReduces Inheritance Tax liability